Helmholtz-UFZ/saqc/sphinx-doc/misc/title.rst

 SaQC - System for automated Quality Control
 ===========================================

+SaQC is developed and maintained by the
+`Research Data Management <https://www.ufz.de/index.php?en=45348>`_ Team at the `Helmholz-Centre for Environmental Research - UFZ <https://www.ufz.de/>`_.
+It manifests the requirements and experiences made from establishment and operation of fully automated quality control pipelines for environmental sensor data.
+The diversity of scientific communities involved and the special needs within the realm of scientific data aqcuisition and its provisioning have shaped SaQC into its current state.

+We define SaQC: inherently consistent, yet externally extensible, traceable, approachable for non-programmers and usable in a wide range of applications, from exploratory interactive programming environments to large-scale fully automated, managed workflows.

+..
+   The number of involved scientific communities is large, ranging from hydrology to climate sciences

+   obtained from scientific communities like water, soil and climate sciences.

+   SaQC by the :ref:`Research Data Management<https://www.ufz.de/index.php?de=45348>`_
+   Team at the :ref:`Helmholz-Centre for Environmental Research - UFZ<https://www.ufz.de/>`_
+   It builds

+   SaQC aims to be
+   - consitent
+   - extesible
+   -

    Quality Control of numerical data requires a significant amount of domain knowledge and practical experience.
 Finding a robust setup of quality tests that identifies as many suspicious values as possible, without removing valid data, is usually a time-consuming endeavor, even for experts.
 SaQC is both, a Python framework and a command line application, that addresses the exploratory nature of quality control by offering a continuously growing number of quality check routines through a flexible and simple configuration system.

    Below its user interface, SaQC is highly customizable and extensible.
    A modular structure and well-defined interfaces make it easy to extend the system with custom quality checks.
 Furthermore, even core components like the flagging scheme are exchangeable.

 --------
 Features